zhouxs1023/atheos/README.md

 # atheos
 AtheOS is a new operating system developed by Kurt Skauen under the GPL licence.
+It does not have any true text mode but terminal emulators are possible.
+Up till now it is available only for x86 processors, SMP and multithreading are supported.
+Besides UNIX characteristics it supports POSIX to large parts and builds up on a new user interface and a new designed file system.
+The 64-bit file system AFS has journaling functions.
+The monolithic kernel was modularized designed.
+UNIX related applications like bash and CLI tools were ported, AtheOS itself is programmed in C++.
+Both desktop systems and web servers are intended purpose by the TCP/IP support.

+In meanwhile everything points to the shut down of the AtheOS project, perhaps it is developed further in the future.
+After all, since the last release have passed several years.